Who is this article for?

 Cloud data sources

-In the Code42 console, go to Investigation > Data Sources and review the Status column.
+In the Code42 console, go to Administration > Integrations > Data Connections and review the Status column.

 - A status of Monitoring indicates initial indexing of all drives is complete.
-For Box, this status may change to Monitoring, indexing in progress when new drives are discovered.
+For Box and Microsoft OneDrive, this status may change to Monitoring, indexing in progress when new drives are discovered.

 - A status of Initializing or Monitoring, indexing in progress indicates that initial indexing has not yet completed.

-- For Box cloud data sources, a status of Monitoring, indexing in progress indicates that all drives in your Box cloud environment are being monitored for file activity.
+- For Box and Microsoft OneDrive cloud data sources, a status of Monitoring, indexing in progress indicates that all drives in your cloud environment are being monitored for file activity.
 At the same time, each drive is being scanned and indexed as part of the initial index process.

 - To view more detailed status information, click a row in the Data Sources table to open the details panel for that data source.

-- For Box, under Status, this panel lists the total number of drives found by Code42 that are currently being monitored for file activity.
+- For Box and Microsoft OneDrive, under Status, this panel lists the total number of drives found by Code42 that are currently being monitored for file activity.
 File events for all drives become available in Code42 soon after they occur, even if drives have not completed indexing.
 This total is then broken down into the number of drives for which the initial index is still in progress and the number of drives that have completed the initial index process.